dsohk/rancher-devsecops-workshop/docs/part-3.md

   * Secret: (Enter the Sonarqube generated token)
   * ID: `sonarqube-spring-petclinic`

   Click `Add` & Under `Server Authenticiation Token` dropdown menu we should see `sonarqube-spring-petclinic`.
-Selet it.
+Select it.

-Sample Output would look like
+Sample Output should show up as below.

 ![Configure Sonarqube integration in Jenkins](./images/jenkins-configure-sonarqube.png)